tenzin-sherab-h/research-civic-feedback/README.md

 "Design and Implementation Challenges in Building a Scalable MERN Stack Platform for Civic Feedback Systems" by Tenzin Sherab and co-authors
-*Presented at the 10th International Conference on Research Innovations – Trends in Computational Science*
+**Presented at**: the 10th International Conference on Research Innovations – Trends in Computational Science (iCRI-25), held in Malaysia (June 20-21).

 ## Abstract